STAYING POWER FOR BRANDS

 brand-side senior communications officer

 "I really love how Steph empowers the conversation by blending both intelligence and personality.
-It's often rare that someone can speak as an expert but also have the personality to carry the room.
-She, at one point, helped [our team member] feel more at ease with presenting by simply helping her see all the valuable attributes to her work.
-I saw her expressions lighten when she knew she had something there to alley-oop additional insight."
+It's often rare that someone can speak as an expert but also have the personality to carry the room."

 agency-side account lead